 The building is listed in the National Register of Historic Places.
 During a major renovation in 1989-90, care was taken to preserve the character and integrity of many elements in the original design.

 The last stone of the octagonal tower was set on October 5, 1872.
 The old bell that rang that day was replaced a few months later by a 1,000-pound copper and tin bell cast in Troy, New York.
 The school motto, Christo Et Regno Ejus ("For Christ and His Kingdom") is engraved on the bell.

-Offices for departments in the Humanities, Social Sciences currently occupy the building as well as the offices of the President, the Provost, Vice-Presidents and Academic Affairs.
-The Human Resources, and Purchasing departments can also be found at Blanchard.
+Offices for departments in the Humanities and Social Sciences currently occupy the building as well as the offices of the President, the Provost, Vice-Presidents and Academic Affairs.
+The Human Resources and Purchasing departments can also be found at Blanchard.